leahpar/Tetris/docs/cc-windows.md

 ./deploy-win.sh
 ```

-This script download SDL2 dlls, compile project, and make a zip you can distribute
+This script download SDL2 dlls, compile project, and make a standalone zip you can distribute.